petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates.md

 - You'll create [navigation menus](https://learn.liferay.com/web/guest/w/dxp/site-building/site-navigation/using-the-navigation-menus-application) to determine which elements are included in a menu, and how they are organized.
 Then, configure the [menu display fragments](https://learn.liferay.com/web/guest/w/dxp/site-building/site-navigation/configuring-menu-displays) located in your master template so you can show your navigation menus in all pages through the template.

-- Finally, you'll [create a new site](https://learn.liferay.com/web/guest/w/dxp/site-building/sites/adding-a-site) using your site template.
+- You'll [create a new site](https://learn.liferay.com/web/guest/w/dxp/site-building/sites/adding-a-site) using your site template.
 After that, you are free to add specific pages and other elements an intranet for Clarity employees called Glance and a B2B platform.

+- Finally, learn more about [site propagation](https://learn.liferay.com/web/guest/w/dxp/site-building/sites/site-template-propagation) and keep the connected sites always up to date.

 Ready?